Free Printable Worksheets

 K

-A kindergartener who has mastered subtraction can take away objects and count what remains.
-The common sticking point is understanding that subtraction reduces the quantity — children who don't yet conserve number may recount both groups.
-By the end of kindergarten, a child should be able to solve simple take-away problems with objects.
+A kindergartener who has mastered subtraction can take away objects from a small group and count what remains without recounting the original group.
+The common sticking point is understanding that subtraction reduces the quantity — many kindergarteners will cross out shapes but then recount everything on the page.
+By the end of kindergarten, a child should solve simple take-away problems with objects and describe subtraction as "taking some away makes less."

 1

-A 1st grader should subtract single-digit numbers within 10 reliably.
-The sticking point is counting back accurately — many children count the starting number as one of the taken-away steps.
-By the end of 1st grade, a child should use number lines and counting back strategies correctly.
+A 1st grader should subtract single-digit numbers within 10 reliably, with most facts moving toward automatic recall.
+The sticking point is counting back accurately — many children count the starting number as the first backward step.
+By the end of 1st grade, a child should use number lines correctly and have most differences within 10 memorized rather than calculated each time.

 2

-A 2nd grader should have automatic recall of all subtraction facts within 20.
-The common sticking point is fact families — children who learned addition separately may not see 13-7 as the inverse of 7+6.
-By the end of 2nd grade, a child should connect subtraction to addition automatically.
+A 2nd grader should have automatic recall of all subtraction facts within 20 — retrieved in under 3 seconds without counting back.
+The common sticking point is fact families: children who learned addition separately often do not see that 13-7 is the inverse of 7+6.
+By the end of 2nd grade, a child should answer any subtraction fact within 20 instantly and connect each to its corresponding addition fact.

 3

-A 3rd grader consolidates two-digit subtraction without borrowing and begins encountering problems that require it.
-The sticking point is place value — children who can't explain what the digits mean will struggle when borrowing appears.
+A 3rd grader consolidates two-digit subtraction without borrowing and begins encountering problems that require borrowing.
+The sticking point is place value — children who cannot explain what digits mean will struggle when borrowing appears.
+By the end of 3rd grade, a child should add and subtract two-digit numbers without borrowing accurately and understand borrowing conceptually before the written procedure is introduced.

 4

 A 4th grader should borrow accurately across two- and three-digit problems.
-Mastery means understanding why borrowing works, not just following steps.
-The sticking point is borrowing across zero — problems like 300-147 reveal whether place value is truly understood.
+Mastery means understanding why borrowing works — not just following steps.
+The sticking point is borrowing across zero: problems like 300 - 147 reveal whether place value is truly understood.
+By the end of 4th grade, a child should borrow confidently across multiple zeros and explain the trading process using place value language.

 5

 A 5th grader subtracts larger numbers and begins working with decimals.
-Mastery means treating decimal subtraction as a natural extension of whole-number subtraction.
-The sticking point is alignment — children who don't line up decimal points will make systematic errors.
+Mastery means treating decimal subtraction as an extension of whole-number subtraction.
+The sticking point is decimal alignment — children who don't line up decimal points make systematic errors.
+By the end of 5th grade, a child should subtract multi-digit numbers and decimals accurately and explain why decimal points must be aligned.

 6

-By 6th grade, subtraction should be fluent as a sub-skill inside algebra, ratios, and multi-step problems.
-Students still making borrowing errors need direct remediation focused on place value rather than more complex problem practice.
+By 6th grade, subtraction should be completely fluent as a sub-skill inside algebra, ratios, and multi-step problems.
+Students still making borrowing errors under pressure need direct remediation focused on place value.
+If a 6th grader is still slow or error-prone with subtraction, the gap is almost always in 2nd-3rd grade place value understanding — not the current material.

 Worksheet Categories